Artist / Band

 Biography

-One Horse Blue grew out of Alberta’s late-1970s country-rock circuit, drawing together musicians from several earlier regional bands and eventually developing into one of the province’s better-known roots-rock recording acts.
-Although the group’s name became most closely associated with its Vera Cruz Records albums, its background reaches back through the Edmonton-area band Pickins and the Drayton Valley group Stonehenge.
+One Horse Blue grew out of Alberta’s late-1970s country-rock circuit, bringing together musicians from several earlier regional bands before developing into one of the province’s better-known country-rock recording acts.
+Although the group became most closely associated with its albums for Vera Cruz Records, its roots reach back through the Edmonton-area band Pickins and the Drayton Valley group Stonehenge.

-Pickins included Michael Shellard, Winston Quelch, Bob Burghardt, Fred Larose, Karen Sunderland, and Doug Johnston, while Stonehenge featured singer-guitarist Ian Oscar with David Brisebois, Dennis Brisebois, Derrick Henningsmoan, and Drayton Carl.
-Stonehenge had leaned toward heavier rock influences, but by the late 1970s Oscar moved into the Pickins circle after Sunderland’s departure.
-Pickins recorded at Sundown Recording Studio, and when Johnston and Larose later left, Ron Vaugeois and Randy Lloyd joined on drums and bass.
+Pickins included Michael Shellard, Winston Quelch, Bob Burghardt, Fred Larose, Karen Sunderland and Doug Johnston, while Stonehenge featured singer-guitarist Ian Oscar with David Brisebois, Dennis Brisebois, Derrick Henningsmoan and Drayton Carl.
+Stonehenge had leaned toward heavier rock influences, but by the late 1970s Oscar had moved into the Pickins circle following Sunderland’s departure.
+Pickins recorded at Sundown Recording Studio, and when Johnston and Larose later left, Ron Vaugeois joined on drums and Randy Lloyd on bass.
 That revised lineup became the foundation of One Horse Blue.

-With Wes Dakus involved as producer, One Horse Blue recorded its self-titled debut album for Vera Cruz Records in 1978.
-The album combined Alberta country-rock, harmony vocals, pedal steel, and studio polish, and produced the Canadian charting single “Cry Out for the Sun.”
-It also included “Deliver Me,” written by Edmonton songwriter Gary Bowman.
-Around the same period, the band was connected to another Dakus-produced project, appearing as the backing group for Shannon Two Feathers on Dreams That Feed a Gypsy.
+With Edmonton music veteran Wes Dakus involved as producer, One Horse Blue recorded its self-titled debut for Vera Cruz Records in 1978.
+The album mixed country-rock, harmony vocals, pedal steel and a polished studio sound and produced the Canadian charting single ‘Cry Out for the Sun’.
+It also included ‘Deliver Me’, written by Edmonton songwriter Gary Bowman.
+Around the same period, One Horse Blue appeared as the backing group for Shannon Two Feathers on the Dakus-produced album Dreams That Feed a Gypsy.

-One Horse Blue changed quickly after the first album.
-Oscar and Quelch left and went on to form The Victory Group, while the band continued around Michael Shellard and Ron Vaugeois.
-The 1980 album Bite the Bullet reflected this transitional period.
-Released on Vera Cruz Records, it featured a new version of the group, with Shellard and Vaugeois taking a larger role in the vocals and production.
-The period lineup included Mavis McCauley on keyboards, Steve Pugsley on bass, and Brent Macnab on guitar.
+The lineup changed considerably after the debut.
+Oscar and Quelch departed and subsequently formed The Victory Group, while One Horse Blue continued through another configuration centred around Michael Shellard and Ron Vaugeois.
+The 1980 album Bite the Bullet reflected that transition, with Shellard and Vaugeois assuming a larger role in the vocals and production.
+Mavis McCauley joined on keyboards, with Steve Pugsley on bass and Brent Macnab on guitar.

-By 1981’s Livin’ on the Edge, One Horse Blue had shifted again.
-Ron Vaugeois remained the principal link to the earlier lineup, joined by Greg Dunstan on vocals and bass, Denis Vaugeois and James Wright on vocals and guitar, and Mavis McCauley on vocals and keyboards.
-The album, recorded at Sundown Recorders, moved the band toward a more streamlined early-1980s rock sound while retaining traces of its Alberta country-rock origins.
+Another reshuffling followed for 1981’s Livin’ on the Edge.
+Vaugeois remained the principal link with the earlier band, joined by Greg Dunstan on vocals and bass, Denis Vaugeois and James Wright on vocals and guitar, and McCauley on vocals and keyboards.
+Recorded at Sundown Recorders, the album moved One Horse Blue toward a more streamlined early-1980s rock sound while retaining its country-rock foundation.

-The original 1978-era group reunited on November 10, 2005, during the Edmonton Chamber’s CFR Week Cowboy Cabaret at the Shaw Conference Centre, appearing on a bill with Poco and Pure Prairie League.
-The reunion underlined the band’s connection to the country-rock tradition that had helped shape its earliest identity.
+The original Alberta-era One Horse Blue reunited on November 10, 2005, during the Edmonton Chamber’s CFR Week Cowboy Cabaret at the Shaw Conference Centre.
+Fittingly, they appeared on a bill with Poco and Pure Prairie League, two of the American country-rock groups whose music had helped define the musical environment from which One Horse Blue emerged nearly three decades earlier.

 -Robert Williston